chnm/arnhem-postal/DEVNOTES.rst

     python manage.py loaddata postcards/fixtures/locations.yaml
     python manage.py loaddata postcards/fixtures/languages.yaml

 - Next, we need to load the postal data.
 The postal data is stored in an Excel file (see the Project Manager for access).
-To load the data, run the following command:
+To load the data, run the following command (there are default values in the `Makefile` if you run `make loadobjects`):

 .. code-block:: bash

-    python manage.py load_objects path/to/excel/file.xlsx
+    python manage.py load_objects --filepath=path/to/excel/file.xlsx --sheet="sheet name"

 - Once these steps are complete, the current set of working data should be available.